 "Even if a person can get a mortgage to afford more house, they're not going to live within their means if it means their neighbors make more money and they feel they must keep up with them in other ways," says David Bross, a certified financial planner with DS Bross Financial Advisory in Leominster, Mass.

 Next, planning for any long-term goals -- such as retirement, college savings, or saving cash to an emergency fund -- should be placed in the "fixed" column.
 If you wait until the end of the month to fund these goals, you could very well find there's no money left.
 Instead, pay yourself first.

-Ten percent should be your target, but if money is tight and your employer offers a match, you could save fewer of your own dollars.
+If you decide ten percent is your target, but money is tight, here's one way to save.
+If your employer offers a match, you could put less of your own dollars towards savings.
 If your boss matches 50 percent of the first 6 percent -- which comes to 3 percent of your pre-tax salary -- you'd only have to pony up 7 percent to reach the 10 percent goal.

 Once you've determined your fixed expenses, it's time to track your variable expenses, or those costs that change from month to month.
 For example, your dining-out bill and your entertainment costs probably vary from month to month.
 Because these bills change, add up a few months' worth of receipts and figure out an average.

-When you have a complete list of fixed expenses and variable expenses, add them up -- then deduct the total from your income to see if you're coming out ahead, or you're behind.
+When you have a complete list of fixed expenses and variable expenses, add them up.
+Then, deduct the total from your income to see if you're coming out ahead or if you're behind.